 Who is this program intended for?

 Our program is designed to appeal to veterinarians and hospital administrators working in the profession who may not have the time or budget to pursue a full MBA program, as well as veterinary students with a strong interest in future practice ownership or leadership.
-Participants will learn how to analyze a practice to improve operations or consider purchase.
-There is a heavy emphasis on small animal practice, however individuals from other areas of practice will also find value.
+Participants will learn how to analyze a practice to improve operations or consider a purchase.
+There is a heavy emphasis on small animal practice, however, individuals from other areas of practice will also find value.
 About one-third of attendees are veterinary students and two-thirds are working professionals in the veterinary field.

 What makes this program different?

 Our program is a unique collaboration between two highly-regarded schools—the UC Davis Graduate School of Management (GSM) and the UC Davis School of Veterinary Medicine (SVM).
-Our program also differs from many others by providing both online and in-person learning.
+Our program also differs from many others by providing both online and live Zoom learning.
 This allows us to provide a cost- and time-efficient learning opportunity for busy people.
 Attendees can work through the online content at their own pace and continue to have access to this material after completing the program.
 Our program is also unusual in offering both business fundamentals and veterinary-specific business information.